Mentor of the Year

 For the last two decades, we have been collecting good and bad practices of mentoring and anecdotes of Slovenian doctoral students and early career researchers.
 Since bad practices often gain more attention, we have decided to highlight the good ones instead.
 There are many mentors who take pride in their mentoring, are great at it, and deserve to be recognized for their contributions to nurturing early career researchers.

 The purpose of the Mentor of the Year Award is to promote quality mentorship and good mentoring practices, as well as to give credit to individual excellent mentors.
 The Young Academy of Slovenia strives to make this award an integral part of the Slovenian academic milieu.
-In 2022, we are awarding the Mentor of the Year for the thirteenth time in a row.
+In 2023, we are awarding the Mentor of the Year for the fourteenth time in a row.

 List of previous awardees